Discover California : Company

 Such is the progressive nature of the American West that it is frequently seen as the Western world's laboratory of ideas.
 For example, it was a Hollywood actress - Alyssa Milano - who launched the #MeToo movement on Twitter on October 15, 2017, in response to accusations of rape, abuse of power and sexual harassment against producer Harvey Weinstein.
 A freedom of expression characteristic of the country, the land of wokism - a term for being aware, "awake", of the injustices suffered by ethnic, sexual and religious minorities - and social justice warriors, the pejorative appellation used to describe defenders of societal advances often perceived as extreme or, at the very least, too self-righteous.

-This tendency to communicate one's opinions is also evident in "real life".
+This tendency to communicate one's opinions also manifests itself in "real life".
 If parodies of the average American - such as the TV series The Simpsons and American Dad! - depict him standing in front of his house, a large flag in his country's colors at his side, the reality is not so far removed.
 Here, people are proud to be American, and they don't hesitate to show it: the same goes for personal convictions.
 It's not uncommon, for example, to pass gates emblazoned with rainbow stickers in support of the LGBTQIA+ community, the words "Black Lives Matter" or a photo of Donald Trump - even after Joe Biden replaced him as president.
 In the same way, flaunting one's wealth is not frowned upon; on the contrary.
 Where a Frenchman might say, "Je gagne bien ma vie" ("I earn a good living"), an American would claim, "Je gagne 10 000 dollars par mois" ("I earn $10,000 a month").

 Moreover, smoking is nowhere near as popular as it is in France.
 While France has 24% of smokers, the USA has only 12.5% - a figure that has fallen since 2005, when it was 20.9%.
 Utah, the world cradle of Mormon theology - where smoking is banned - has the fewest smokers nationwide, at 9%.
 California, Arizona and Nevada have 11.2%, 14% and 15.7% respectively.
 This may come as a surprise to some of the world's biggest tobacco companies.
 Nevertheless, smoking bans abound: in addition to the ban on smoking in most restaurants, bars and casinos, some cities also prohibit smoking in parks, on beaches and at bus stops.